Binalonan: Sanitation

 Surveys show that 8,238 homes in Binalonan have water-sealed sewer/septic tank toilets which are used exclusively by members of the household.

 Garbage is disposed of through burning.

 Education

+There are two Schools District Office which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public elementary and high schools.
+These are Binalonan I Schools District Office, and Binalonan II Schools District Office.

 Other education centers include the WCC Aeronautical and Technological College (World Citi Colleges, (WCC) Aviation Company), an expansive facility which contains the Binalonan Airfield), St. Michael de Archangel College, Manantan Technical School, Holy Child Academy parochial school and Juan G. Macaraeg National High School.

 WCC Aeronautical and Technological College, the aeronautical school that sits at the heart of Binalonan, Pangasinan.
 It also has the College of Engineering and Aviation Technology, College of Arts and Sciences, College of Tourism, and Flight Attendant Course.
 It offers the Flight Navigator Trainers Procedure II with MRO facilities, including its Airbus A320 full flight simulator.